 Over the past 15 years, Cesar has worked for companies such as Costco Wholesale, JPMorgan Chase, Mount Sinai Medical Center, and IBM, providing leadership, support, and architecture of various system applications.
 Cesar has a BA in Computer Science from Manhattan College.

-Brian Luna Lucero is the Digital Repository Coordinator for Columbia University Libraries.
-In that role, he oversees cataloging and metadata for Columbia’s institutional repository, Academic Commons.
+Brian Luna Lucero is the Digital Projects Librarian for Columbia University Libraries.
+In that role, he helps Columbia faculty and librarians develop online exhibits and digital collections based in the library's archives.
+He was previously Digital Repository Coordinator, overseeing cataloging and metadata for Columbia’s institutional repository, Academic Commons.
 Brian has a PhD in history from the University of New Mexico.

 Barbara Rockenbach, Associate University Librarian for Research and Learning, has a held a series of user-focused positions in the Yale University Libraries, JSTOR, and the Columbia University Libraries.
 The focus of her work has been on the intersection of collections, technology, and pedagogy including advancing research and learning through visual literacy, research education, and digital humanities.
 She has published and presented extensively in these areas and serves as a board member of the Wenner-Gren Foundation, a position that amplifies her commitment to public scholarship.
 At Columbia, Rockenbach has worked closely with faculty and students in the humanities as the Director of the History and Humanities Libraries, and has also had interim leadership roles in the Rare Book & Manuscript Library and as the Associate University Librarian for Collections & Services.